metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 Odd to see Justin Herbert's stat line so poor starting out the game.
 Maybe Joe Woods is turning a corner?

+Austin Ekeler has turned a new leaf this season.
+Granted, the Browns suck on defense, but it's been two weeks of Ekeler looking impressive.

 ***

 ## Bears @ Vikings